Health & Social Care Training Throughout England

 Cookies are small text files which a website may put on your computer or mobile device when you first visit a sites or page.
 The cookie will help the website, or another website, to recognise your device the next time you visit.
 Web beacons or other similar files can also do the same thing.
 We use the term “cookies” in this statement to refer to all files that collect information in this way.

 We use cookies to distinguish you from other users of the application or the site.
 This helps us to provide you with a good experience when you use the application or browse the sites and also allows us to improve the service, the application and the site.
+You can choose to accept or decline cookies.
+Most web browsers automatically accept cookies, but you can modify your browser setting to decline cookies if you prefer.
+This may prevent you from taking full advantage of the website.

 Personal Information